platformsh/psh-woocommerce-plugin/README.md

 ## Installation

-You can install this just like a regular WordPress plugin.
-If you want to use `composer`, you can refer to the [official documentation](https://getcomposer.org/doc/05-repositories.md#loading-a-package-from-a-vcs-repository) on how to add packages from a VCS source.
+You can install this just like any regular WordPress plugin.
+If you would like to use `composer`, you can refer to the [official documentation](https://getcomposer.org/doc/05-repositories.md#loading-a-package-from-a-vcs-repository) on how to add packages from a VCS source.

 ## [Requirements](https://github.com/platformsh/psh-woocommerce-plugin/blob/master/comspoer.json)